Movie Studios Pages

 "Casablanca" [Warner Bros.
 1942] Movie Page

-"You Must Remember This: The Warner Bros.
-Story" [2008] by Richard Schickel & George Perry Running Press 11½x10 bargain price hardcover [9/2008] for $31.50 Running Press 11½x10 hardcover [9/2008] for $36.50 this is companion book to a 5-part TV documentary project narrated by Clint Eastwood sign up with Amazon to be notified when DVD becomes available |
+| "You Must Remember This: The Warner Bros.
+Story" [2008] by Richard Schickel & George Perry Running Press 11½x10 bargain price hardcover [9/2008] for $31.50 Running Press 11½x10 hardcover [9/2008] for $36.50 this is companion book to the 5-part TV documentary project narrated by Clint Eastwood Warner Home Video color DVD [8/2009] 2 disks for $26.99 |

 | "The Warner Bros.
 Story: The Complete History of The Great Hollywood Studio" [1987] by Clive Hirschhorn Random House Value 12½x9¼ hardcover [1/87] out of print/many used |